Iranian nuclear talks face further delay

 European Union foreign policy chief Catherine Ashton is coordinating efforts by the powers to persuade Iran to scale back nuclear activity that the West suspects is aimed at developing the capability to produce nuclear weapons.

-The long standoff over Tehran's nuclear program has fuelled concerns Israel could attack Iran's nuclear installations and thereby unleash a broader Middle East war.
+The long standoff over Tehran's nuclear programme has fuelled concerns Israel could attack Iran's nuclear installations and thereby unleash a broader Middle East war.

 Nuclear diplomacy between Iran and the United States, China, Russia, France, Germany and Britain has been deadlocked since a meeting in June last year that ended without a breakthrough.